-The benchmark of 50% of students scoring at the 50th percentile rank or higher (Objective 4) was also "Not Met" as only 20% of our students (n=5) reached that benchmark this year.
+The benchmark of 50% of students scoring at the 50th percentile rank or higher (Objective 4) was also "Not Met" as only 47% of our students (n=17) reached that benchmark this year.
 This is a combined score of all sections and the student's overall performance on the exam, so we are a bit disappointed our students did not meet this criterion.
-While disappointing, this is not a huge concern for the Biology faculty due to the small cohort size and the fact the BS Biology Seniors also did meet this benchmark.
-When looking at the graduating seniors as a whole (both B.A. and B.S.), it appears the benchmark would still have not been met for the MFT, but the percentage would have been higher, with 41% in the 50th percentile or higher.
+While disappointing, this is not a huge concerned for the Biology faculty, as had one more BS student scored in the 50th percentile or higher the benchmark would have been "Met."
+When looking at the graduating seniors as a whole (both B.A. and B.S.), it appears the benchmark would still have not been met for the MFT and in fact the percentage was even less (41% in the 50th percentile or higher).
 Therefore, we will definitely have discussions regarding the MFT content, as ETS has made changes to Biology MFT in the last few years to see how it aligns with our program objectives and our curriculum.
 We will take a hard look at the MFT to determine if we need to change any benchmarks for any of the Objectives for the 2021 - 2022 academic year.
 While we may or may not make changes to our benchmark, the Biology Faculty will continue to use the MFT to assess student knowledge and the effectiveness of the program.